bayeslabs/bayeslabs.github.io/_posts/2019-07-04-Generating-Molecules-using-Char-RNN-in-Pytorch.md

 train the modeltrain(net, encoded, epochs=n_epochs, batch_size=batch_size, seq_length=seq_length, lr=0.001,print_every=10000)
 ```
 <b> Part 4:The prediction task </b>
-The input to the model will be a sequence of characters(smiles), and we train the model to predict the output - Since RNN's maintain an internal state that depends on the previously seen elements, given all the characters computed until this moment, what is the next character?After training, we'll create a method (function) to predict the next character from the trained RNN with forward propagation.'''
+The input to the model will be a sequence of characters(smiles), and we train the model to predict the output - Since RNN's maintain an internal state that depends on the previously seen elements, given all the characters computed until this moment, what is the next character?
+After training, we'll create a method (function) to predict the next character from the trained RNN with forward propagation.'''
 Given a character, predict the next character.
 Returns the predicted character and the hidden state.
  ```python
  def predict(net, char, h=None, top_k=None):
         # tensor inputs